Pumpkin Enzyme Mask – Super Size

 In art history, especially sculpture, "mask" is the term for a face without a body that is not modelled in the round (which would make it a "head"), but for example appears in low relief.

 A pumpkin is a cultivated winter squash in the genus Cucurbita.
-The term is most commonly applied to round, orange-colored squash varieties, though it does not possess a scientific definition and may be used in reference to many different squashes of varied appearance.
+The term is most commonly applied to round, orange-colored squash varieties, but does not possess a scientific definition.
+It may be used in reference to many different squashes of varied appearance and belonging to multiple species in the Cucurbita genus.

 The use of the word "pumpkin" is thought to have originated in New England in North America, derived from a word for melon, or a native word for round.
 The term is sometimes used interchangeably with "squash" or "winter squash", and is commonly used for some cultivars of Cucurbita argyrosperma, Cucurbita ficifolia, Cucurbita maxima, Cucurbita moschata, and Cucurbita pepo.